Directions and visits to GEO600

 To visit the central laboratory building, an age of 16 years is required due to laser safety regulations.

 Individuals can occasionally join such group tours.
 Please contact Benjamin Knispel if this applies to you.

 An open day is held once a year on a weekend day in summer.
 On this day, the detector site can be visited without prior notice.

-Directions from Hannover
+Directions from Hannover by car

 Take the road B6 (Messeschnellweg) to the South and turn right at the sign Sarstedt/Heisede.
 Turn right to Heisede, then left at the sign Schulenburg/Ruthe.
 After entering Ruthe turn right.
 After crossing the Leine river, turn right at the EXPO sign (resp. at the white sign “Universität Hannover/Versuchsgelände”, resp. at the green sign Schäferberg).
 Drive along the apple orchard to the gate at its end.

 The number of parking spaces on the detector site is limited.
 Larger groups with several cars please use the parking spaces at the teaching and research facilities of the University of Veterinary Medicine and walk from there or carpool with a maximum of five cars to GEO600.